es-ude/elastic-ai.creator/README.md

 ### Project Structure

-All packages and modules fall into one of three main categories and can thus be found in the corresponding package
+All packages and modules fall into one of five main categories and can thus be found in the corresponding package

- - `elasticai.creator.nn`: contains trainable modules that can be translated to vhdl to build a hardware accelerator
+ - `nn`: trainable modules that can be translated to vhdl to build a hardware accelerator
- - `elasticai.creator.base_modules`: contains shared functionality and data structures, that we use to create our neural network software modules
+ - `base_modules`: shared functionality and data structures, that we use to create our neural network software modules
- - `elasticai.creator.vhdl`: contains shared code that we use to represent and generate vhdl files
+ - `vhdl`: shared code that we use to represent and generate vhdl code

-#### Note
-I think actually we have four categories: A) generate vhdl, B) define pytorch/mlframework modules, C) generate files and fill templates, D) combine the three to create translatable modules

-Below we go into more detail on each of these packages
+ - `file_generation`: provide a very restricted api to generate files or file subtrees under a given root node
+ - `templating`: defines a basic template api and datastructure, compatible with `file_generation`

 ### Conventional Commit Rules